ibm-mas/ansible-devops/docs/playbooks/lite-visualinspection-roks.md

 - `W3_USERNAME` to enable access to pre-release development builds of MAS
 - `ARTIFACTORY_APIKEY`  to enable access to pre-release development builds of MAS
 - `MONGODB_NAMESPACE` overrides the Kubernetes namespace where the MongoDb CE operator will be installed, this will default to `mongoce`
-- `BAS_USERNAME` BAS default username.
-If not provided, default username will be `basuser`
-- `BAS_PASSWORD` Defines the password for your BAS instance.
-If not provided, a random 15 character password will be generated
-- `BAS_GRAFANA_USERNAME` Defines the username for the BAS Graphana instance, default is `basuser`
-- `BAS_GRAFANA_PASSWORD` Defines the password for BAS Graphana dashboard.
-If not provided, a random 15 character password will be generated
-- `BAS_NAMESPACE` Defines the targetted cluster namespace/project where BAS will be installed.
-If not provided, default BAS namespace will be `ibm-bas`
 - `MAS_CATALOG_SOURCE` to override the use of the IBM Operator Catalog as the catalog source
 - `MAS_CHANNEL` to override the use of the `8.x` channel
 - `MAS_DOMAIN` to set a custom domain for the MAS installation